Heart disease and stroke kill 32,000 women in Canada annually, but most women are unaware of the threat.

 - Maintaining a healthy blood pressure through lifestyle changes (such as increased physical activity) and when needed through medication.

-- Eating a healthy diet that is lower in fat, higher in fibre and includes foods from each of the four food groups.
+- Eating a healthy diet that is lower in fat, higher in fibre and includes foods from each of the four food groups and increased plant based foods.
+Avoid highly processed foods.

-- Using medications to reduce the risk of heart disease and stroke as prescribed by your healthcare provider, for example medications for high blood pressure, high blood cholesterol and diabetes, or other medications like acetylsalicylic acid (ASA commonly known as Aspirin)
+- Using medications to reduce the risk of heart disease and stroke as prescribed by your healthcare provider, for example medications for high blood pressure, high blood cholesterol and diabetes.

 Read our Heart Report